twimes/bookmarklet/README.md

-# bookmarklet
+# twimes.io Bookmarklet Source

-Source for the twimes.io bookmarklet
+This is the sourcecode for the twimes.io bookmarklet.